SystemsApproach/security/infra.rst

 modification by an attacker.
 A secure, encrypted connection to the website of the New York Times, however, doesn't mean you should believe every word published by the New York Times.
-Similarly, a secure connection to a BGP speaker doesn't imply that every route advertisement provided by that speaker is reliable.
+Similarly, a secure connection to a BGP speaker (a router running BGP) doesn't imply that every route advertisement provided by that speaker is reliable.
 We need to look a bit more closely at how BGP works to see where the challenges lie.

 BGP speakers advertise *paths* to reach *prefixes*.
-When a BGP speaker receives a set of path advertisements from its peers, it runs a route selection process to determine the "best" path to any prefix, using a fairly large and flexible set of criteria to decide what is "best".
-For example, a path to a given prefix that is shorter (as measured by the number of autonomous systems it contains) may be preferred to one that is longer.
-However, there are many other criteria, notably the business relationship between the peers, which are used to determine the ultimate choice of path.
+When a BGP speaker receives a set of path advertisements from its peers, it runs a route selection process to determine its preferred path to any prefix, using a large and flexible set of criteria to decide which path to select.
+The business relationships among providers play a central role in path selection.
+While a router might prefer a path to a given prefix that is shorter (as measured by the number of autonomous systems it contains) to one that is longer, that is not a hard rule (unlike intra-domain routing).
+The business relationships among the different service providers and customers play a central role in the ultimate choice of path.
 When a BGP speaker has chosen a path to reach a particular prefix, it may choose to re-advertise that path to other BGP speakers, either in the same AS or in another AS.
-For a more full discussion of how BGP works, refer to the section on Inter-domain routing in our main textbook.
+Again, this depends on customer-provider relationships.
+For a more full discussion of how BGP works, refer to the section on inter-domain routing in our main textbook.

 A BGP speaker needs to trust that the paths that it is receiving from its peers are correct, and this turns out to be a multi-faceted